Clique problem: Hardness of approximation

 Weak results hinting that the clique problem might be hard to approximate have been known for a long time.
-Garey & Johnson (1978) observed that, because the clique number takes on small integer values and is NP-hard to compute, it cannot have a fully polynomial-time approximation scheme.
+Garey & Johnson (1978) observed that, because the clique number takes on small integer values and is NP-hard to compute, it cannot have a fully polynomial-time approximation scheme, unless P = NP.
 If too accurate an approximation were available, rounding its value to an integer would give the exact clique number.
 However, little more was known until the early 1990s, when several authors began to make connections between the approximation of maximum cliques and probabilistically checkable proofs.
 They used these connections to prove hardness of approximation results for the maximum clique problem.

 After many improvements to these results it is now known that, for every real number ε > 0, there can be no polynomial time algorithm that approximates the maximum clique to within a factor better than (n^{1 − ε}), unless P = NP.

 The rough idea of these inapproximability results is to form a graph that represents a probabilistically checkable proof system for an NP-complete problem such as the Boolean satisfiability problem.
 In a probabilistically checkable proof system, a proof is represented as a sequence of bits.
 An instance of the satisfiability problem should have a valid proof if and only if it is satisfiable.
 The proof is checked by an algorithm that, after a polynomial-time computation on the input to the satisfiability problem, chooses to examine a small number of randomly chosen positions of the proof string.
 Depending on what values are found at that sample of bits, the checker will either accept or reject the proof, without looking at the rest of the bits.
 False negatives are not allowed: a valid proof must always be accepted.
 However, an invalid proof may sometimes mistakenly be accepted.
 For every invalid proof, the probability that the checker will accept it must be low.